• Youth Hockey Travel Program

 Communication

-Unless you’ve unsubscribed, we will add your email address to our Glacier Ice Rink email newsletter list.
-This newsletter is sent monthly and includes general rink announcements and events.
-You may unsubscribe at any time from this email and still receive youth hockey information.
+Unless you unsubscribe, we will add your email to our monthly Glacier Ice Rink email newsletter, which includes general announcements and events.
+You can unsubscribe from this newsletter and still receive youth hockey information.

-Financial aid is available for families who are in need of assistance with their registration fees.
-To apply, complete a Financial Aid Application and return via email or mail prior to the program’s registration deadline or start date.
-Financial assistance covers up to 2/3 of the player’s registration fee.
-Financial assistance does not cover the volunteer obligation amount.
-Players should still register for the program prior to the registration deadline and/or program start date, and select the payment plan option.
-If the player is awarded financial assistance, the assistance amount will be applied to the remaining balance.
+Financial aid is available for families needing help with registration fees.
+To apply, complete a Financial Assistance Application and return it via email or mail before the registration deadline or program start date.
+Financial aid covers up to 2/3 of the registration fee but does not cover the volunteer obligation amount.
+Players should still register before the deadline and select the payment plan option.
+If awarded, the financial aid will be applied to the remaining balance.

 Equipment Rental

-Rental equipment appointments will be available for the 23-24 season starting in late August.
+Rental equipment appointments for the 2024-2025 season will be available starting in late August.

-The University of Montana provides athletic training services to the University of Montana men’s hockey and participants in MAYHA programs.
-These services encompass the prevention, examination, diagnosis, and treatment of emergent, acute, or chronic injuries and medical conditions.
-They work with the athlete, coaches, and parents to ensure the health and safety of an athlete following an injury.
-Concussion baseline and follow-up testing is also offered for each athlete participating in any league.
-All services are provided at the rink at no charge to our users, and are available by call and arrangement.
+The University of Montana provides athletic training services to the University of Montana men’s hockey team and MAYHA participants.
+These services include the prevention, examination, diagnosis, and treatment of injuries and medical conditions.
+Concussion baseline and follow-up testing are also available for all league participants.
+All services are provided at the rink at no charge and are available by appointment.

 Policies

-Please see the MAYHA Guidebook and our MAYHA Travel Policy for complete information on our program’s policies and procedures.
+Please see the MAYHA Guidebook for complete information on our program’s policies and procedures.
+Please review our Codes of Conduct (Player and Parent) and Concussion Policy and Form.

 Follow @MissoulaYouthHockey on social media: